 The Edit and Status parameters customize the status windows in the VT100 interface so that particular screens appear at startup.
-For details, see the Reference Guide for your MAX.
+For details, see the MAX Reference Guide.

 Finger requests (RFC 1288)

 The MAX supports Finger remote user information protocol (RFC 1288).
 You can use Finger to get information about users currently logged into the MAX.
 The information includes the host address, name, port, and channel.
 For security reasons, the MAX does not forward Finger requests.
 For complete details of the Finger protocol, see RFC 1288.